Angevin Empire: Richard's return

-Collapse of the Angevin Empire
+Collapse

 John's accession to the throne

 Following the news of King Richard I's death in 1199, John attempted to seize the Angevin treasury at Chinon in order to impose his control of the Angevin government.
-Angevin custom, however, gave John's nephew, Duke Arthur, son of Geoffrey of Brittany, a stronger claim on Richard's throne, and the nobles of Anjou, Maine, and Touraine declared in favour of Arthur on 18 April 1199.
-Philip II of France had taken Évreux and the Norman Vexin, and a Breton army had seized Angers by this point.
-Le Mans refused to declare allegiance to John, so he ran to Normandy, where he was invested as duke in Rouen on 25 April.
+Angevin custom, however, gave John's nephew Duke Arthur, son of Geoffrey of Brittany, a stronger claim on Richard's throne, and the nobles of Anjou, Maine, and Touraine declared in favour of Arthur on 18 April 1199.
+Philip II had taken Évreux and the Vexin, and a Breton army had seized Angers by this point.
+Le Mans refused to declare allegiance to John, so John ran to Normandy, where he was invested as duke in Rouen on 25 April.
 He returned to Le Mans with an army where he punished its citizens and then left for England.
-England had declared its support for John thanks to William Marshal and Archbishop Hubert Walter of Canterbury's support.
+England had declared its support for John thanks to William Marshal and Archbishop of Canterbury Hubert Walter's support.
 He was crowned on 27 May in Westminster Abbey.

-Due to his mother's support, Aquitaine and Poitou supported John, and only Anjou, Maine, Touraine, and Brittany remained disputed.
-In May, Aimeri, Viscount of Thouars, who was chosen by John to be his seneschal in Anjou, attacked Tours in an attempt to capture Arthur of Brittany.
-Aimeri failed, and John was forced to return to the continent in order to secure his rule, through a truce with Philip II, after Philip had launched attacks on Normandy.
-Philip was forced into the truce due to John's support from fifteen French counts and support from counts in the Lower Rhine, such as with Count Baldwin of Flanders, who he met in August 1199 in Rouen, and Baldwin did John homage.
-From a position of strength, John was able to go on the offensive, and he won William des Roches, Arthur's candidate for the Angevin seneschal, to his cause following an incident with Philip.
-William des Roches also brought Duke Arthur and his mother, Constance, as prisoners to Le Mans on 22 September 1199, and the succession appeared to have been secured in favour of John.
+With his mother's support, Aquitaine and Poitou also supported John, while Anjou, Maine, Touraine, and Brittany remained disputed.
+In May Aimery VII of Thouars, who was chosen by John to be his seneschal in Anjou, attacked Tours in an attempt to capture Arthur.
+Aimeri failed, and John was forced to return to the continent in order to secure his rule through a truce with Philip, after Philip had launched attacks on Normandy.
+Philip was forced into the truce because John had support from 15 French counts and from counts in the Lower Rhine, such as Count Baldwin IX of Flanders.
+From a position of strength, John was able to go on the offensive, and he won to his cause William des Roches, Arthur's candidate for the Angevin seneschal, following an incident with Philip.
+Des Roches brought Arthur and his mother Constance as prisoners to Le Mans in September, and the succession appeared to have been secured in favour of John.